Sohanpatnaik106/Garage-Door-Mechanism-Analysis-and-Synthesis/README.md

 This repository consists of graphical synthesis of 4R Garage Door Mechanism.
 We have worked to synthesise three mechanisms and arrived at the best results for mechanism 3 whose simulation code could be found in files 'MECHANISM_03.m' and 'MECHANISM_03_3D.m'

-Simulation code by Souvik Basak.
+Simulation code by Souvik Basak (https://github.com/nefynbait).